By Lori Bosworth

-We opted for a Lakeview Queen room close to the lakefront.
+We opted for a Lakeview Double Queen room close to the lakefront.
 This allowed us to park right in front of our room.
 Our room, which contained two queen beds, a desk and chair, a lounge chair, LED HDTV and mini fridge was huge…much larger than standard queen rooms.
 There was ample room to place our suitcases without tripping over them.
 I loved the yellow and grey decor, which was very summery.
 Our only issue with the room was there was a blackout cover for the drapes on one window, but not for the other window, which allowed light to seep into our room in the early hours.
 We requested that a blackout cover be installed on the other window, but we were told that the staff couldn’t find any.

 A breakfast buffet is included with your hotel room rate and is served from 7 a.m. to 10 a.m.
 You can eat your breakfast inside or on the patio.
-There was a great selection to choose from including fresh fruit, toast, muffins, danishes, scrambled eggs, waffles, oatmeal, yogourt, coffee and tea.
+There was a great selection to choose from including fresh fruit, toast, muffins, danishes, scrambled eggs, bacon, waffles, oatmeal, yogourt, coffee, tea and juice.
 The waffles were a little too thick for our liking, but we enjoyed the rest of the breakfast.
 One morning, we were a bit later and I noticed that the eggs were almost gone.
 I advised the server and she got the chef to prepare a fresh pan of scrambled eggs.

 We enjoyed spending some time sitting in the hotel’s Muskoka chairs overlooking Lake Simcoe.
 The Ramada Resort is right beside Jackson’s Point Marina so you can watch the boats going out for a sail.